Winter Hours

 Or email info@heritagehallmuseum.com

-In addition to the Dec.
-7 event, the museum is also extending its regular hours – noon to 4 weekdays – to include Saturdays, December 14 and 21, from 10 a.m. to 2 p.m., to give additional opportunity to tour the museum (and the Bethel Church) and explore the HHM&A Mercantile, which features items created by local artisans.
+The Bethel Church that is part of Heritage Hall Museum & Archives is decorated for the season thanks to 14 community businesses, organizations and families.
+The museum is extending its regular hours – noon to 4 weekdays – to include the first three Saturdays of December 7, 14 and 21, from 10 a.m. to 2 p.m., to give additional opportunity to tour the museum (and the Bethel Church) and explore the HHM&A Mercantile, which features items created by local artisans.

 This spring, U.S. Census Bureau additional 2020 census data that include smaller cities and towns.
 The total 2020 population of the three counties is 21,782, up 474 from the 2010 census, an increase of 2.2 percent.